 When they question your philosophy during their teens, because of the “bad influence” of their friends, and they know that you are there to support them even if they fail, you pass the test of trust and you stay important and influential.
 This way, you get much closer to keeping them healthy, happy, friendly and successful.

 Stay away from competition

-There are bad influences and all of them question the power of parents.
+There are many types of bad influence and all of them question the power of parents.
 Creating a competition where teens must choose between their friends and their parents shows weakness and fails the test of parenting.
 Parents need to avoid this competition at all costs and encourage social interactions that are beneficial to their teens.

 Competition will push the teens to find refuge in their friends from their “controlling parents”.
 By accepting their social choices, we enable our teens to focus on finding better friends on their own.
 This may take time, but the result is much better for everyone.

 When developing healthy eating habits, it helps to substitute “bad” foods with “good” ones.
 Simply eliminating a type of food altogether creates a feeling of loss.
 In the same way, it is better to suggest alternative friends than to try to eliminate existing ones.

 Encourage your teens to be with friends you prefer and do not talk badly about those you do not like.
 The best way for your teens to change their social group from one that is not good for them to one that matches your family values is to identify social groups with the same values parents have and encourage teens to take part in their activities.

 At my son’s high school, the teens who played musical instruments seemed to be the smarter students.
 On academic awards nights, over 85% of the students who received awards played music, sang or both.
 We encouraged our son strongly to take part in any social gathering with those teens and to invite them over, which supported our philosophy that academic success is important and that it is better to hang around children with high academic achievements than with teens who think you are a nerd if you get an A on your exam.